Mitch Haniger Player Props: Giants vs. Pirates

 Pirates Pitching Rankings

-- The pitching staff for the Pirates has a collective 8.9 K/9, which ranks 12th in the league.
+- The pitching staff for the Pirates has a collective 8.9 K/9, which ranks 13th in MLB.

-- The Pirates' 4.07 team ERA ranks 11th among all league pitching staffs.
+- The Pirates have a 4.01 team ERA that ranks 10th among all league pitching staffs.

-- The Pirates give up the sixth-fewest home runs in baseball (52 total, one per game).
+- The Pirates give up the fourth-fewest home runs in baseball (52 total, one per game).

 © 2023 Data Skrive.
 All rights reserved.